 Regular Decision – May 1

-All first-year candidates for admission must submit by the established deadline a completed first-year application.
-Stonehill is an exclusive user of the Common Application.
+All first-year candidates for admission must submit by the established deadline a completed first-year application – either the Common Application, the Universal College Application or the Stonehill Application.
 Candidates must also submit an official high school transcript, SAT or ACT scores (optional), two Teacher Evaluation forms, a completed Secondary School Report, and a $60 filing fee.
 Any application for the fall semester received after the January 15 deadline will be reviewed on a space available basis.
 Spring semester first-year candidate applications must be submitted by November 1.

 The high school requirements are such that the curriculum must meet both the general requirements of a pre-college course and the particular requirements of Stonehill College.
 Most successful applicants have prepared for the rigors of Stonehill by taking a demanding college preparatory program in high school including: 4 units of English; 4 units of mathematics; 3 units of science; 3 units of foreign language; and 4 combined units of history, political science, and social sciences.
 To these units are to be added 2 academic elective subjects.

 Although Stonehill College is test optional, students are encouraged to submit SAT or ACT scores if they believe it will be valuable supportive information to the review process.
 Information concerning their respective testing organizations can be obtained online at www.collegeboard.com or at www.act.org.
 The Stonehill College code numbers are 3770 (SAT) and 1918 (ACT).
 A student’s application cannot be acted upon until the Committee on Admissions receives the official high school transcript including grades for 9, 10, 11, and the first marking period of grade 12.